PythonCHB/wxPythonDemos/README.md

 Despite these flaws, I think there is a lot to be learned from this collection.

-I suggest you search or grep for a widget you may want to learn somethign about, or just fire up each one and see what it does!
+I suggest you search or grep for a widget you may want to learn something about, or just fire up each one and see what it does!

 To Do
 ----------